ArgumentativeDonkey/keyroom/README.md

 `!image {url}` - Sends the image at the specified URL.

 `!link {url}` - Hyperlinks the given url.
-Does not append https:// to the front.
+Does not append https:// to the front (unless you wish to link to a subpage of keyroom, you'll have to add this).

 `!grow {message}` - Makes a message bigger than usual.